 Tree plantation is important because it provides fresh fruits, vegetables, nuts, and other foods for the survival of life on Earth.
 They are the producers and the source of food energy for all living things to survive, as they are at the bottom of the food chain.
 Aside from this basic need, tree plantation is important for humans to meet their medicinal needs, fodder for domestic animals, household tools, fuel, and so on.

 Trees provide clean air for living beings to breathe and generate energy.
-The importance of plantation for a healthy life free of suffocation and pollution cannot be overstated, particularly in urban areas.
+The importance of plantations for a healthy life free of suffocation and pollution cannot be overstated, particularly in urban areas.

 The importance of tree plantation in preserving biodiversity and balancing the ecosystem cannot be overstated.
 Trees provide a natural habitat for many different species.
 A diverse and healthy ecosystem revitalises the land and life on Earth.